*This post contains affiliate links. Please read my privacy and policy for disclosure for more information

 Although my son did sleep through the night (or what I thought was sleeping through the night) our new routine had him sleeping from 7:30pm-7:30am mostly uninterrupted.
 IF he did wake up around 4:30-5:30am he would usually babble for a bit and then fall back to sleep….
 ON HIS OWN.

+How to stop rocking baby to sleep for naps?
+That question seems so obvious now.
 Babies thrive on routine and my son and I didn’t have any sort of real schedule before we started sleep training.
 I was often just winging it and waiting for sleep cues that never happened.
 Following the sleep consultant’s plan for naps made ALL of the difference.

 Were there tears?
 Yes, but not the way I had imagined there would be.
 My son was capable of much more than I thought he was.